neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 - `--cpus-per-task` and `--mem` are higher; tune these to your specific job, ideally after a scaled-down trial run.
 - The time limit `-t` is lower, since inference is typically faster than training (depends on video length and number of models).
 - `sleap train` is replaced by a single `sleap track` call (split across lines with `\` for readability).
+- Paths are absolute (built from `$SLP_DIR`) rather than relative to the training job folder.

+In the `sleap track` call, `-i` is the input video to run inference on (replace this with the path to your own video), each `-m` points to a trained model from the training step, and `-o` is the output file where the predictions will be saved.

 Using a legacy (TensorFlow) module instead?
 See [Legacy (TensorFlow) modules](legacy-modules) for the equivalent inference commands.